 Figure 11 – Taken from “Historical Document Synthesis with Generative”.
 The Figure shows the source transform given target with cycleGAN and NST.

-As we can see there are various of researches about synthesizing writing\fonts from style image into content image.
-These studies are a great base for our research but are missing a few aspects of what we want to investigate.
+As we can see there are various researches dealing with synthesizing writing\fonts from style image into content image.
+These studies are a great base for our research, but are missing a few aspects of what we want to investigate.
 Most of the discussed above work\deal with words\sentences\short paragraphs but not with full document images.
 In addition, all these papers do not consider the background\paper style to be part of the wanted style to transfer and they work with grey\binary images.
 The only paper that tries to create a full document is the paper of Pondenkandath et.al.
-[10] but this paper only tests on Latin languages and cares more about the font and less about the style of the document.
-In our project, our goal is to transfer historical style (color, degradation of document and more features).
+[10], but this work was tested only on Latin languages andfocuses more about the font and less about the style of the document.
+In our project, the goal is to transfer historical style (color, degradation of document and more features).
 In addition, we want to explore this transformation with the original simple model using VGG19 and not using GAN, transformers, and complex models.

 To conclude, from the researches available today it seems our research is possible.
 We will want to answer a few questions in our research.
-Our main research question is (1) “Is it possible to transfer style from a full historical document to a modern document by using the simple image transfer style model?”.
-Additional questions we want to explore (2) “What is the ratio\trade-off between content and style?”, (3) “Can we transfer style from documents that are not written in same language?”
+Our main research question is (1) “Is it possible to transfer style from a full historical document image to a modern document image by using the simple image transfer style model?”.
+Additional questions we would like to explore (2) “What is the ratio\trade-off between content and style?”, (3) “Can we perform style transfer on documents that are not written in the same language?”

 References: